Automatic-Equipment-Service/CommandPromts/Windows/ReadMe.md

 # **Windows Single Line Commands**
-There will be some extra .bat files in this directory simply to make some things easier
+This is a list of Useful commands to run in windows.
+There is no single use for these it is mostly just a collection for easier reference.
+There will be some extra .bat files in this directory simply to make some things easier.
 <br/>

 ### **Nice to Knows**